 Parking – Parking on site costs $10 per vehicle per day.
 There are three general parking lots to choose from, the one closest to the entrance will fill up first.
 If you end up in one of the lots further away, there are complimentary shuttles that drop you off close to the main gate.
 We parked our camper van in the gray lot along with many other RVs.

-Camping – Whether you’re tent camping, renting a trailer or bringing your own RV, there are several options for camping at the air show.
+Camping – Whether you’re tent camping, renting a camper or bringing your own RV, there are several options for camping at the air show.
 EAA’s website has a list of camping options.

 Tips – It’s our second year at the air show so I thought I’d share a few tips we’ve learned.